lab1092/blender-manual_ja/manual/render/cycles/gpu_rendering.rst

 Introduction
 ============

-GPU rendering makes it possible to use your graphics card for rendering, instead of the CPU.
+:abbr:`GPU (Graphics Processing Unit)` rendering makes it possible to use your graphics card for rendering, instead of the CPU.
 This can speed up rendering,
 because modern GPUs are designed to do quite a lot of number crunching.
 On the other hand, they also have some limitations in rendering complex scenes, due to more limited memory,